 Since obtaining the Order, as set forth in the Gelfand Declaration, the Government of Israel has removed from Defendants’ premises a significant portion of the physical documents previously in Defendants’ possession, custody, and control and has begun seizing Defendants’ electronically-stored information (ESI).
 (Gelfand Declaration ¶¶ __-__.)

-On July 19, 2020, the Deputy Attorney General for International Law, Dr. Roy Schondorf, and Dr. Vismonski called Defendants’ Israeli counsel, Adv.
+On July 19, 2020, the Deputy Attorney General for International Law, Dr. Roy Schondorf, and the Director of the Cyber Department of the Israeli State Attorney’s Office Dr. Vismonski called Defendants’ Israeli counsel, Adv.
 Roy Blecher, and requested an immediate meeting with Defendants' Chief Executive Officer, Shalev Hulio; Defendants’ General Counsel, Shmuel Sunray; and Adv.
 Blecher.
 Dr. Schondorf and Dr. Vismonski notified Adv.
 Blecher (and through him, Defendants) for the first time of the existence of the Order and stated that further information would be provided at the meeting.
 At the meeting held a few hours later, Dr. Vismonski served the Order on Defendants’ Israeli counsel and also delivered to Messrs.
 Hulio, Sunray, and Blecher a copy of a letter.
 (Gelfand Decl.
 Exh.
 F (“Vismonski Letter”).)
-In the Vismonski Letter, Deputy State Attorney Vismonski informed Defendants of the seizure warrant and explained, as is indicated in the letter, that “[t]he purpose of the Courts’ Order is to prevent disclosure of information, which is likely to cause grave damage to the State of Israel’s national security and foreign relations.”
+In the Vismonski LetterDr.
+Vismonski informed Defendants of the seizure warrant and explained, as is indicated in the letter, that “[t]he purpose of the Courts’ Order is to prevent disclosure of information, which is likely to cause grave damage to the State of Israel’s national security and foreign relations.”
 (Gelfand Decl.
 Exh.
 F ¶ 3.)
-Deputy State Attorney Vismonski warned Defendants that they are “forbidden to make any disposition of all of the documents and computer materials which are owned or held by the companies, by their employees or by those who act on their behalf,” including a prohibition on “making any change, deletion or transfer of these materials to any external person or entity that is not currently employed in one of the companies.”
+Dr.Vismonski warned Defendants that according to the Order they are “forbidden to make any disposition of all of the documents and computer materials which are owned or held by the companies, by their employees or by those who act on their behalf,” including a prohibition on “making any change, deletion or transfer of these materials to any external person or entity that is not currently employed in one of the companies.”
 (Gelfand Decl.
 Exh.
 F ¶ 2.)
-Deputy State Attorney Vismonski also informed Defendants that they are prohibited from disclosing “any information whatsoever with regard to the Order, including information with regard to the very existence of the Order forbidding publication, to the hands of any person or entity,” with a few specific exceptions.
+The Director of the Cyber Department of the Israeli State Attorney’s Office, Dr. Vismonski also informed Defendants that they are prohibited from disclosing “any information whatsoever with regard to the Order, including information with regard to the very existence of the Order forbidding publication, to the hands of any person or entity,” with a few specific exceptions.
 (Gelfand Decl.
 Exh.
 F ¶ 4.)

-At the time Defendants received the Vismonski Letter, a gag order barred Defendants from disclosing the existence of the Order to this Court or Plaintiffs.
+At the time Defendants received the Vismonski Letter, a Non-Disclosure Order barred Defendants from disclosing the existence of the Order to this Court or Plaintiffs.
 (Gelfand Decl.
 Exh.
 F ¶ 4.)
-Defendants subsequently sought permission from the Israeli State Attorney’s office to disclose the Order, and on July 22, 2020, Defendants and the Israeli State Attorney’s office jointly requested that Chief Justice Uziel issue an order lifting the gag order for the limited purpose of allowing disclosure of the Request, the Order, and the Vismonski Letter to this Court and to Plaintiffs’ counsel.
-Dr. Vismonski conditioned his consent to the joint request to the partial lifting of the gag order on Defendants’ written promise to use best efforts to request that this Court (the United States District Court for the Northern District of California) order that the Sealed Documents and information related to them not be disseminated further and remain under seal.
+Defendants subsequently sought permission from the Israeli State Attorney’s office to disclose the Order, and on July 22, 2020, Defendants and the Israeli State Attorney’s office jointly requested that Chief Justice Uziel issue an order lifting the non-disclosure order for the limited purpose of allowing disclosure of the Request, the Order, and the Vismonski Letter to this Court and to Plaintiffs’ counsel.
+Dr. Vismonski conditioned the State of Israel's consent to the joint request to the partial lifting of the non-disclosure order on Defendants’ written promise to use best efforts to request that this Court (the United States District Court for the Northern District of California) order that the Sealed Documents and information related to them not be disseminated further and remain under seal.
 Chief Justice Uziel granted the joint request, authorizing Defendants to submit the Sealed Documents to this Court and to Plaintiffs’ counsel.
-Although Chief Justice Uziel’s order granting a limited lifting of the gag order itself remains subject to the same gag order, Defendants are presently seeking permission to share that further order of Chief Justice Uziel with the Court and Plaintiffs.
+Although Chief Justice Uziel’s order granting a limited lifting of the non-disclosureorder itself remains subject to the same non-disclosure order, Defendants are presently seeking permission to share that further order of Chief Justice Uziel with the Court and Plaintiffs.